 So.
 Aloe vera juice.
 The other day several aloe vera leaves broke off into my hand, offering themselves up like temple sacrifices.
 Because I’m cheap, lazy, and resourceful (oh yeah, I’m resourceful too).
-I like to get the most out of everything!
+Since I like to get the most out of everything!
 I decided not to compost my aloe vera leaves but to use them.
 After all, they sacrificed themselves for me.

 Why aloe vera juice?
 If taken internally it alkalizes the body and aids digestion, plus a million other things.